jessecanada/flask-labeller-docker/README.md

       --gpus all \
       flasklabeller
     ```
-***note*** at this point the default U-net with ResNet101 convolutional blocks trained on the Pascal-VOC-2012 dataset provided by the dextr library will be downloaded
+***note*** At this point the default U-net with ResNet101 convolutional blocks trained on the Pascal-VOC-2012 dataset provided by the dextr library will be downloaded.***
 6. navigate to 'localhost:5000' in your browser, your docker app should be up and running
 7. to stop the container, 'docker rm -f flasklabeller'